 Ideas for lesson activities that expand on the essential questions, topics, and themes

 EXPLORE THE TIMELINE

-Share the National Women's History Museum's Crusade for the Vote timeline with students.
+Share the National Women's History Museum's Women's Suffrage Timeline with students.
 As they move through the timeline ask them to write down at least three questions that they have about what they learn.
-They can use the resources provided on page 11 to discover more information about their questions.